 Leave the pastry for about 30-40 minutes to absorb some of the milk.

-Baking: Bake at 180 for 30 minutes or until a beautiful golden colour forms on the top.
+Baking: Bake in the center of the preheated oven for 30 minutes or until a beautiful golden brown colour forms on the top.

 Yes, you can make this Egyptian dessert recipe dairy-free.
-Simply replace the whole fat cow milk with almond or coconut milk.
+Simply replace the full cream milk with almond or coconut milk.

-Can I Make This Bread Pudding Nuts Free?
+Can I Make This Egyptian Bread Pudding Nuts Free?

-Actually, this recipe is so delicious with nuts, but if you have issues with nuts, you can make it plain or just use coconut and any seeds you like, such as sunflower seeds, pumpkin seeds.
+Actually, this middle eastern dessert is so delicious with nuts, but if you have issues with nuts, you can make it plain or just use coconut and any seeds you like, such as sunflower seeds, pumpkin seeds.

 Tip: Removing the nuts will make the recipe not the traditional Egyptian version anymore.
 (I made it before without any nuts but I have never tried it with seeds.)